Resume on Common App: Should You Upload, How To (Guide and Examples)

 Step 2: Save Your Resume as a PDF

 To maintain the formatting and ensure that your document looks the same on any device, save your resume as a PDF file.
-This is a widely accepted format and reduces the risk of formatting errors when viewed on different platforms.
+This is a widely accepted format that reduces the risk of formatting errors when viewed on different platforms.

-Step 3: Check College Requirements
+Step 3: Check Each College’s Requirements

 Verify Acceptance: Not all colleges on the Common App require or accept a resume.
 Check each college’s application requirements through their admissions page or the Common App college information section to confirm if they accept additional documents like resumes.